vivekkya/auto-release-to-pypi/README.md

 # Github Actions to update package on pypi
   This repo is a reference code to automatically push the latest package release to pypi on creating a github release tags.

+  #### Table of Content
+  - Add reuired files for pypi
+  - Update pypi Credentials in github secrets
+  - Create a release tag
+  - Check Actions
+  - Validate updated package on pypi

+---

-#### Step 1: Add required files
+### Step 1: Add required files

   Pypi requires following files to build a package
   - setup.py